A Dyson Brownian motion model for weak measurements in chaotic quantum systems: The model

 In the following, we will assume that the density matrix is initially prepared in the infinite-temperature state $\rho = \id/n$.
-Thus, because both the hamiltonian increment and the observable $\hat O$ are always chosen from the GUE, the distribution of the density matrix at any time is itself invariant under unitary transformation.
-In other words, diagonalising $\rho = U \Lambda U^\dag$, $U$ will be Haar distributed in the unitary group $U(n)$ and will completely decouple from the dynamics of $\Lambda = \operatorname{diag}(\lambda_1,\ldots, \lambda_n)$.
+Thus, because both the Hamiltonian increment and the observable $\hat O$ are always chosen from the GUE, the distribution of the density matrix at any time is itself invariant under unitary transformation.
+In other words, diagonalizing $\rho = u \Lambda u^\dag$, $u$ will be Haar distributed in the unitary group $U(n)$ and will completely decouple from the dynamics of $\Lambda = \operatorname{diag}(\lambda_1,\ldots, \lambda_n)$.
 In the following, we will focus on the dynamics and the distribution of the eigenvalues $\{\lambda_\al\}_{\al=1}^n$.
 As they are unaffected by the unitary dynamics, in the following we will ignore the latter.

-\section{The $\hilbn = 2$ case}
+\section{The \boldmath{$\hilbn = 2$} Case}

-Before dealing with the general $n$ case, it is worth considering specifically the $n=2$ case as an instructive warm up.
+Before dealing with the general $n$ case, it is worth considering specifically the $n=2$ case as an instructive warm-up.
 We can parameterize the density matrix in terms of a vector $\vec r = \{r_1,r_2,r_3\}$, within the Bloch sphere ($|\vec{r}| \leq 1$), as